Commercial real estate in China: overview

-Common marketing methods include telemarketing, network marketing, exhibition, and so on, either by the seller or through real estate agents.
+Common marketing methods either by the seller or through real estate agents include:

-Commercial negotiation is conducted throughout every stage in a sale of real estate involving non-binding documents (for example, a letter of intent), right up to the conclusion of a binding sale and purchase agreement.
+Commercial negotiation is conducted throughout each stage of a sale of real estate involving non-binding documents (for example, a letter of intent), right up to the conclusion of a binding sale and purchase agreement.

 Non-binding, or sometimes binding, letters of intent or memoranda of understanding are often used to set out pre-contractual arrangements, including, among other things: